 Museum Quilt Guild maintains an active community service program.
-Each year we host 2 work meetings where members gather to work on quilts which will be distributed into our local community according to need.
+Each year we host one or two work meetings where members gather to work on quilts which will be distributed into our local community according to need.
 Members also donate quilts they have made themselves.
-Currently we distribute to the VA Medical Center, All Babies Cherished, Brooklyn Street Migrant Children's Outreach Center and the YWCA.
-We also distribute to local families who may have suffered a tragedy as well as on the national level to those that have endured catastrophic situations.
+Currently we distribute to the VA Medical Center, NYS Veteran's Home, WNY Foster Closet, Lipson Cancer Center Institute, Wilmot Cancer Institute and All Babies Cherished.
+We also distribute quilts to local churches, agencies or charities for their fundraising activities.

 Ongoing Community Service Projects.

 1).
 We have connected with the Buffalo chapter of Sleep in Heavenly Peace (SHP), to make twin size quilts for children aged 2-17 years.
 The quilts are for standard twin size beds.
 If donating a quilt top, please make it no larger than 66" x 84" so a standard twin batting can be used.

 You can learn more about the organization at https://www.shpbeds.org/chapter/ny-buffalo They also have a Facebook page you can follow: Sleep in Heavenly Peace—Buffalo.

 2) We are currently supplying lap size quilts to Wilmot Cancer Center (2 locations).

 3) Small lap size quilts for children 0-5 for the Agri-Business Child Development center in Batavia

 4) Surgical Caps for children (see committee for pattern or click here for pattern.